tinymovr/Tinymovr/docs/control/theory.rst

 Control Principles
 ******************

-This document provides a high-level introduction to the control principles found in Tinymovr.
+This document provides a high-level introduction to the essential control principles in Tinymovr.
+Additional documentation regarding specific high-level control concepts is available in the :ref:`features` section.

 Permanent Magnet Synchronous Motors (PMSMs)
 ###########################################